Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ![Dark Green 39826C](images/readme-images/darkgreen39826C.png "Dark Green 39826C")
 ![Light Green E6EEEA](images/readme-images/lightgreenE6EEEA.png "Light Green E6EEEA")

+### Fonts
+The font-family used for this website comes from Google Fonts and is a sans-serif font: 'Montserrat'.
+This font was chosen because it's both plaful but also serious.
+The goal was to choose an approachable font that would also be professional enough to be used in a Web App that deals with budgeting and finance.

 ## Methodolgy

-As a user of his own web app, BudgetCalc, Alexander will easily be able to put himself in the shoes of potential user and can use this benefit to develop useful features.
-He also has a background in video production which gives him a unique perspective when trying to look at a problem from multiple viewpoints as video production is often for an audience with a wide range of tastes.
+As a user of his own web app, BudgetCalc, Alexander found it easy to put himself in the shoes of potential user and this has been a benefit to him to develop useful features.

+Alexander has a background in video production which gives him a unique perspective when trying to look at a problem from multiple viewpoints as video production is often for an audience with a wide range of tastes.

-This methodology of this project will be based on three core principals during development;
+The methodology of this project will be based on three core principals during development;

 - #### That [Form follows function](https://en.wikipedia.org/wiki/Form_follows_function#Software_engineering).
-    1. The form of the web app should follow its goals and core functionality.
-    2. Represent first and foremost the engineering requirements during construction.
+    1. The form should first and foremost look at the engineering requirements.
-    3. If the architecture dictates how the software should work it's likely to suffer from inflexibly and adaptation to change and new ideas during the development process.
+    3. If the design dictates how the software should work on the back-end it may suffer from inflexibly.

 - #### The principle of always delivering a [Potentially Shippable Product](https://less.works/less/framework/potentially-shippable-product-increment)
-    1. This means that the product is always working after a sprint (coding session), albeit in a basic form.
+    1. This means that the product is always working after a coding session, albeit in a basic form.
-    2. The product could potentially be submitted at any time.
+    1. The product could potentially be submitted at any time.
-    3. Working elements in the project allow more room for evaluation.
-    4. Working elements also allow more room for evolution as new ideas are added.
+    1. Constantly having a working product gives more room for refinement.

 - #### Working with a [Product Backlog](https://en.wikipedia.org/wiki/Scrum_(software_development)#Product_backlog)
     1. As software development is an ongoing process a product backlog allows for the prioritising of information.
-    2. A product backlog provides a roadmap for future development.
+    1. A product backlog provides a roadmap for future development.
-    3. Items completed on the product backlog will not be removed by moved to a done section as to see progress through the elements.
+    1. Items completed on the product backlog will nbe moved to a completed section so that progression can be evaluated and tracked.

 ## Process
 When taking the methodology into account the following process has been created:
 - #### Planning
     1. Brainstorming about core elements to make the web app work.
-    2. Brainstorming about stretch goals and the future of the web app.
+    1. Brainstorming about stretch goals and the future of the web app.
-    3. Contact with the Code Institute appointed mentor for guidance and real world experience when tackling some of the different challenges.
+    1. Contact with the Code Institute appointed mentor for guidance and real world experience when tackling some of the different challenges.
-    4. Discussing the project with friends and family to get input.
+    1. Discussing the project with friends and family to get input.
-    5. Drawing out the structure on paper and creating wireframes to server as a guideline for responsive development.
+    1. Drawing out the structure on paper and creating wireframes to server as a guideline for responsive development.

 - #### Creating basic functionality (focus on JavaScript)
     1. For this project it made sense to first start with some basic functionality, as BudgetCalc essentially is a complicated calculator with many moving parts, getting those parts to work together is essential before moving on to the final design.
-    2. Showing working calculations makes all following brainstorming sessions and mentor contact moments more efficient as the product is starting to develop functionality.
+    1. Showing working calculations makes all following brainstorming sessions and mentor contact moments more efficient as the product is starting to develop functionality.
-    3. This creates boundaries for design, and gives a clearer vision about what is possible and what isn't.
+    1. This creates boundaries for design, and gives a clearer vision about what is possible and what isn't.

 - #### Creating basic user interface and structure (focus on HTML/CSS)
     1. At this point it's important to start selecting a color palette and injecting imagery as this will assist with planning and building out the functionality of the product.
-    2. Understanding how a user will interact with the product may trigger new ideas to create a better user experience.
+    1. Understanding how a user will interact with the product may trigger new ideas to create a better user experience.

 - #### Evaluation
     1. More brainstorming about potential user interactivity elements.
-    2. More brainstorming about potential feature and functions, such as incorporating new potential API elements that benefit the product.
+    1. More brainstorming about potential feature and functions, such as incorporating new potential API elements that benefit the product.
-    3. Discussion with the Code Institute appointed mentor to see what areas need improvement.
+    1. Discussion with the Code Institute appointed mentor to see what areas need improvement.

 - #### Creating advanced functionality simultaneously to user interactivity (focus on JavaScript/HTML/CSS)
     1. During this final step it's important to have a prioritised overview as to first focus on elements that either are quick-wins or have the greatest impact.
-    2. Working on both functionality and user interactivity interchangeably allows for both to grow together into a product that is both useful and enjoyable to use.
+    1. Working on both functionality and user interactivity interchangeably allows for both to grow together into a product that is both useful and enjoyable to use.

 ## Features

 ### Existing Features
-- #### Net worth calculation: This provides an overview of the current state of someones net worth.
+1. Net worth calculation: This provides an overview of the current state of someones net worth.
 This can be a great indicator of financial health in the long-run.
-- #### Income calculation: There are many different types of income, these have all been accounted for: salary, bonuses, gig jobs.
+1. Income calculation: There are many different types of income, these have all been accounted for: salary, bonuses, gig jobs.
-- #### Fixed costs calculation: In order to know how much budget remains for spending first all the fixed costs need to be calculated to understand what remains for the variables costs.
+1. Fixed costs calculation: In order to know how much budget remains for spending first all the fixed costs need to be calculated to understand what remains for the variables costs.
-- #### Variable costs calculation: These are things that are not recurring or changing month-to-month.
+1. Variable costs calculation: These are things that are not recurring or changing month-to-month.
 Items that fall into this category could be food and drink, socialising, and purchasing new things.
-- #### Intuitive navigation: User's expect a good product to have easy navigation.
+1. Intuitive navigation: User's expect a good product to have easy navigation.
 It was important to not only give people the means for moving forwards and backwards through the project, but also to give them the ability to jump around and have a clear understanding about how far along and where they are in the web app.
-- #### Export of data: Just filling the data into the app is not sufficient, if a user wants to keep or send the data to someone else then it's important to have a method for exporting the data.
+1. Export of data: Just filling the data into the app is not sufficient, if a user wants to keep or send the data to someone else then it's important to have a method for exporting the data.
 Email with use of EmailJS was the fastest and most efficient way to effectively export the data.
-- #### Savings and loading data: To ensure that users return to the app and don't use it as a once-off experience it's important to save any progress that the user has made.
+1. Savings and loading data: To ensure that users return to the app and don't use it as a once-off experience it's important to save any progress that the user has made.
 By offering users a method for saving and retrieving data users are then able to come back to the product and edit any information they've filled in.

 ### Features Left To implement
-- #### Refactoring: Part of the code used can be cleaned up and refactored into shorter code that has the same outcome as code that is currently being used.
+1. Refactoring: Part of the code used can be cleaned up and refactored into shorter code that has the same outcome as code that is currently being used.
-- #### Add global support: mMltiple currencies and languages.
+1. Add global support: mMltiple currencies and languages.
-- #### Create a settings button and/or questions: Allow users to turn on and off elements in the calculator that do or don't relate to them.
+1. Create a settings button and/or questions: Allow users to turn on and off elements in the calculator that do or don't relate to them.
-- #### Save data on a central server: Allow users to use the product from different terminals.
+1. Save data on a central server: Allow users to use the product from different terminals.
-- #### Budget recommendations for users: Give users more tips and tricks to improve their budgeting, such as percentages of their bugets they should idealistically be spending on different costs.
+1. Budget recommendations for users: Give users more tips and tricks to improve their budgeting, such as percentages of their bugets they should idealistically be spending on different costs.
-- #### Multi-month budgeting: Extrapolate data into a yearly overview so that users can track their spendings over a longer period of time and also having more information on budget forecast into the future.
+1. Multi-month budgeting: Extrapolate data into a yearly overview so that users can track their spendings over a longer period of time and also having more information on budget forecast into the future.
-- #### Household budgeting: Provide budgeting info for multi-person households, such as which costs are shared and which are individual to the user.
+1. Household budgeting: Provide budgeting info for multi-person households, such as which costs are shared and which are individual to the user.
-- #### Collapsable sidebar on mobile: Possibly experiment with a collapsable sidebar on mobile devices.
+1. Collapsable sidebar on mobile: Possibly experiment with a collapsable sidebar on mobile devices.

 ## Technologies Used